 Part of our responsibility in this area is to work with outside agencies such as Educational Welfare or Social Care to make sure all pupils are kept safe.
 This means that at times we are obliged to pass on concerns or information to these agencies.
 The school will always do this in consultation with parents unless to do so could put a child at risk

-The Designated Safeguarding Lead at Blagdon Primary School is Mrs Claire Golding, our Headteacher.
-As Mrs Golding works part time, we have two Deputy Safeguarding Officers, Miss Brock, our Deputy Headteacher, and Mrs Hawkes, our Learning Mentor.
+The Designated Safeguarding Lead at Blagdon Primary School is Mrs Jenny Campbell, our Headteacher.
+As well as Mrs Campbell, we have two Deputy Safeguarding Officers, Miss Brock, our Deputy Headteacher, and Mrs Hawkes, our Learning Mentor.
 If you need to speak with any of these members of staff and you are not sure how to contact them, please ask at the School Office.

 Our Safeguarding Governor is Mrs Carol Marsh.